Skip navigation

 Please note that this is an academic-based course with no placement component, and successfully completing this course will not lead to a nursing registration within the Nursing and Midwifery Council (NMC) in the UK.

-Northumbria’s Nursing learning experience
+Northumbria’s Nursing Learning Experience

 During the course you will develop knowledge for and from practice.
 Using the state-of-the-art facilities at our Clinical Skills Centre, you will enhance skills and deepen knowledge within authentically replicated clinical environments.
-Our curriculum is built around the real needs of the nursing profession and is fully aligned with the requirements of the British Quality Assurance Agency’s benchmark statement for nursing.

 By the end of the year you will be able to demonstrate an ability to think independently and find answers to complex problems related to nursing.

-Why choose Northumbria to study Nursing Science?
+Why Choose Northumbria to Study Nursing Science?

 • Nursing, Midwifery and Health department won Outstanding Support for Students in Times Higher Education Awards 2023.